 Rendering showing view of building elevation from the north-west.

 The United States and Mexico have a consequential bilateral relationship, directly impacting the everyday lives of millions of U.S. and Mexican citizens, whether through trade, joint security, or tourism.
-Within similar timeframes, the U.S. Department of State’s Bureau of Overseas Buildings Operations has undertaken five major builds across Mexico: four new consulate facilities in Hermosillo, Guadalajara, Merida, and Nogales, and a new embassy in Mexico City.
-Among the Mission Mexico new facilities, the new embassy complex in Mexico City is an important physical representation of the long-term commitment to the U.S.- Mexico relationship and a permanent presence.
+Within similar timeframes, the U.S. Department of States Bureau of Overseas Buildings Operations has undertaken five major builds across Mexico: four new consulate facilities in Hermosillo, Guadalajara, Merida, and Nogales, and a new embassy in Mexico City.

+Among the Mission Mexico new facilities, the new U.S. Embassy Mexico City is an important physical representation of the long-term commitment to the U.S.- Mexico relationship and a permanent presence.
 In 1961, the United States established its first embassy in Mexico City, highlighting the strategic importance of its location in one of the world’s largest and most populous cities.
 As the political and economic capital of Mexico, Mexico City served as a crucial hub for diplomatic engagement between the two nations.
-The new embassy’s surrounding neighborhood has witnessed rapid development, characterized by residential, mixed-use, shopping, museum, and cultural facilities.
-This growth reflects the dynamism of Mexico City as it continues to evolve as a vibrant metropolis.
+The new U.S. Embassy Mexico City will be the epicenter of the U.S. Mission in Mexico and a regional hub for Latin American co-operation.

 Project Overview